Overview Of Kala Pani

 SAZA – E- KALA PANI

-In 1868, around 750 prisoners arrived to Kala Pani from Karachi and soon the island was officially named as the Death Trap.
-Sir Charles James Lyall, the home secretary and A. S. Lethbridge, a surgeon in the British administration suggested developing a “penal stage” to give even harsh punishments to the prisoners.
+In 1868, around 750 prisoners arrived at Kala Pani from Karachi, and soon the island was officially named the Death Trap.
+Sir Charles James Lyall, the home secretary, and A. S. Lethbridge, a surgeon in the British administration suggested developing a “penal stage” to give even harsh punishments to the prisoners.
 In conclusion, it led to the construction of the Cellular Jail.

 The architectural concept was taken from Jeremy Bentham’s idea of Panopticon theory.
 If we look upon the design of the cellular jail, it looks more like a ‘Spokes of a wheel’.
 The Jail was designed in such a way that in the center, it had a watchtower and seven unequal wings were coming out of it.
 Each wing had three stories.
 In addition, Prisoners who were sentenced to death were placed on the first floor and prisoners who were sentenced for life imprisonment were placed on the second floor and were tortured.

-Kartick Sarkar, Adhir Nag and Bimal Bhowmick are among those eight ex-prisoners of Port Blair jail who are still alive.
-They all have reached at that stage of life where they recall their memories and cry over it.
-Mr Bimal Bhowmick spent his three crucial years of his life in Kala Pani.
+Kartick Sarkar, Adhir Nag, and Bimal Bhowmick are among those eight ex-prisoners of Port Blair jail who are still alive.
+They all have reached that stage of life where they recall their memories and cry over them.
+Mr. Bimal Bhowmick spent his three crucial years of his life in Kala Pani.
 Even today he recalls his cell where he was ill-treated.

 Hope you like this one too: The Mysteries Of Inca Empire